 Every property is different and so is every seller, as well as their motivations to sell, so we will always look to advise on what marketing strategies we can employ to make sure you achieve the best price, from the best buyer, when you sell your house through Hatched.co.uk

 To put your property on the market, you would instruct an agent to go ahead and they would then come out to measure up and take photos.
 With Hatched, it's no different to other house sales - just give us a call or use our online booking form and a consultant will contact you to arrange a visit for photos, etc.

 What you market the property for, is up to you and it will take a couple of days to get your property live on Rightmove and Zoopla.
 You will have to agree to our Terms & Conditions, and also make sure you have things like an EPC in place.
 Our consultant can advise you on everything you need to make sure we can get your house on the market as quickly as possible.

 Typically, with a traditional estate agent, there may well be 2 or even 3 visits to your home before you can get it on the market.
-This will include an appraisal, perhaps a follow up visit, and then taking the photos and measuring up.
+This will include an valuation, perhaps a follow up visit, and then taking the photos and measuring up.